 Open Doors Project

-The MCEDSV Open Doors Project was an innovative project funded by from Administration of Children and Families, Financial Assistance Award, Family Violence Prevention and Services Program.
-Final products from this project were made available to MCEDSV members, as well as advocates and allies across the nation in early 2012.
+The MCEDSV Open Doors Project was an innovative project funded by the Administration of Children and Families, Financial Assistance Award, Family Violence Prevention and Services Program.
+Final products from this project were made available to MCEDSV members, as well as advocates and allies across the nation.

 The overall goal of the Michigan Open Doors Project was to enhance community collaboration between domestic violence advocates, community service providers and those working in the criminal justice and corrections systems.
 The Michigan Open Doors project brought together community organizations, university researchers, survivors, and state and national organizations to form dynamic, collaborative partnerships and has produced some wonderful products as a result.
 There were three advocacy tools produced as a result.